 Practice Meditation.
 The time before, and the day of, your wedding can be stressful.
 Meditation is a great tool to help calm your nerves.
 You can actually do it anywhere and it doesn’t take a lot of time.
 Try these apps: Calm.com, Yogaglo.com and Headspace.
 All three give you access to great sessions and are short so you can easily fit them into your day.

 Plan an activity to do early in the day.
 If your wedding is later in the day, get your groomsmen together in the morning and do something active.
 Now is not the time to decide that you want to be adventurous and try white water rafting.
 You want to avoid ending up at the alter on crutches, or worse, not showing up at all!
 Activities like golf and fishing are a far safer choice for this day (unless you forget to bring sunscreen!).

 Another idea is to plan breakfast or lunch with the guys.
 Go to one of your favorite hangouts, try a fun local place in the area you are staying, or eat in.
 It’s important to fuel up early on because it will be easy to forget to eat as you get busy later on in the day.

-Getting pampered is an excellent way to ease away tension and stress.
+Pamper yourself and ease away tension and stress.
 Plan a massage or a hot towel shave to get you feeling and looking your best.
 If you are going as a group, be sure to call ahead for availability.

 Once the detail shots are completed, everyone should be almost ready at this point.
 The getting ready/getting dressed shots will begin as soon as you put your dress shirt.
 Other shots of you putting on your jacket, tie and other accessories will follow.
 Close family members and the best man are encouraged to be a part of these photos as well.
-The area in front of a large window is ideal for photographing the getting ready shots, so try to remember to keep that area free from clutter for a nice clean background.
+The area in front of a large window is ideal for photographing the getting ready shots.
+Try to remember to keep that area free from clutter for a nice clean background.